-- Two of the four-credit courses must be the Proseminar (an introduction to literary research and theory, often taught jointly with Romance Languages and Literatures), or the equivalent, and one graduate-level seminar taught by a German Department faculty member.
+- Two of the four-credit courses must be the Proseminar (an introduction to research, methodology, and theory), or the equivalent, and one graduate-level seminar taught by a German department faculty member.

 - The AM examination (see below).

-The AM examination consists of a four-hour written examination, in which the student demonstrates an ability to interpret literary texts and to place them in their historical contexts, and a one-hour oral examination one week later, which includes a brief presentation in German.
-The AM examination is based on a reading list that is available in the “Graduate Program” section of the department website.
+The AM examination is a four-hour written and closed-book exercise, in which the student demonstrates the ability to interpret texts and to place them in pertinent historical and discursive contexts, and a one-hour oral examination one week later, which includes a brief presentation in German.
+The AM examination is based on a reading list to be found in the “Graduate Program” section of the department website.